CONTEMPORARY DANCE PRACTICES 3 - 2021/2

 Summative formal written feedback will follow completion of the summative assessment.

-- • Further develop and refine the students' comprehensive conceptual and embodied understandings of Contemporary dance approaches and movement styles such as; release based technique, Cunningham, ballet and other progressive dance fusion forms approached from a somatic contemporary dance perspective
+- Further develop and refine the students' comprehensive conceptual and embodied understandings of Contemporary dance approaches and movement styles such as: release based technique, ballet, and other progressive dance fusion forms, such as African & Bharatanatyam Contemporary Dance practices and approaches from a wide-range of somatic practices

 - Ensure a robust and comprehensive understanding of safe practice in dance